AndrewMcDonald3/The-Pythons/README.md

 We are The Pythons!

-user and pass are defualt credentials
+user and pass are default credentials